 Housed in a light-filled, airy nook with white-washed wooden walls and high benches, David's is clean, sophisticated and modern dining, with a street food edge.
 The interior is something else, with furniture from the Orient Express taking pride of place, alongside beautiful greenery and cute staff.
 Pop down their alleyway off Chapel Street if you're looking for a cheap lunch; there's a range of specials all under $12, like spiced sweet potato salad or beef noodle soup.
 For dinner, you can't go past their seafood, with their special crab fried rice taking the reigns everytime I go there – you seriously can't beat it.
 On Sundays they do yum cha as well; seriously, can it honestly get any better?

 The fanciest of the lot, Flower Drum takes the Oriental wizard staff for presentation, tastiness and authenticity.
 With incredible decor – giant floral arrangements, Chinese panelling, reds, golds, those little pagoda roofs that everyone knows are straight out of Shanghai – it's a feast for the eyes as well as the palate.
 Flower Drum has been the piece de resistance of Chinatown for over 30 years, and rightfully so, with those Peking duck pancakes and mud crabs sending punters home with much lighter wallets, but satisfied bellies.
-Though you may have to book, it is most certainly worth the experience, as the sights, the smells and the sounds of happy diners make for a truly memorable dining experience.
+Though you may have to book, it's worth it just to know you're eating some of the best chinese food in Melbourne.